-Also known as Tenchi Sōzō (“The Creation of Heaven and Earth”) in Japan, Terranigma is the third game in a loose trilogy of Super Nintendo action RPGs from developer Quintet that also includes 1992’s Soul Blazer and 1994’s Illusion of Gaia.
-The three games don’t share any specific characters or plot elements, but they do all include many of the same gameplay elements and narrative themes.
+Also known as Tenchi Sōzō (“The Creation of Heaven and Earth”) in Japan, Terranigma is the third game in a loose trilogy of Super Nintendo action RPGs from developer Quintet which also includes 1992’s Soul Blazer and 1994’s Illusion of Gaia.
+Though these three games don’t share any specific characters or plot points, they do include many of the same gameplay elements and narrative themes.

 The gameplay also doesn’t disappoint, as this game features some of the most nuanced and well thought-out combat mechanics seen in an action RPG of its generation.
 Ark can walk and run in eight directions, unleash five different attacks with his weapon (a spear), block projectiles, and, most crucially, jump.
-The variety of distinct attacks available is uncommon enough, but the ability to jump is what really sets Terranigma’s combat apart from that seen in other action RPGs like Legend of Zelda: A Link to the Past, Secret of Mana, and even Quintet’s own earlier efforts like Illusion of Gaia.
-You’ll also unlock additional movement options like swimming and cliff scaling through the acquisition of key items during the course of the game, but these are mainly useful for exploration and don’t impact the combat.
-Overall, fighting enemies in Terranigma feels faster, richer, and generally more fun than it does in most other games of this kind.
+While the variety of distinct attacks available is uncommon enough, the ability to jump is what really sets Terranigma’s combat apart from Legend of Zelda: A Link to the Past’s, Secret of Mana’s, and even Quintet’s own earlier efforts like Illusion of Gaia.
+You’ll also unlock additional movement options like swimming and cliff scaling through the acquisition of key items during the course of the game.
+These are mainly useful for exploration and don’t impact the combat.
+Overall, fighting enemies in Terranigma feels faster, more dynamic, and generally more fun than it does in most other games of this kind.

-Being an RPG, there’s also the requisite magic system, but I can’t say I cared all that much for it.
+Being an RPG, there’s also the requisite magic system.
+Regrettably, I can’t say I cared much for it.
 Terranigma’s magic is effective, no doubt, and the various spell animations look and sound awesome.
-The main issue I had is that you simply don’t need any of it!
-The game’s difficulty is such that just beating down everything in your way with your weapons is both quicker and more enjoyable.
+The main issue I had is you simply don’t need any of it!
+The game is set up in such a manner that just beating down everything in your way with your weapons is both quicker and more enjoyable.
 Here’s a basic rundown: You find crystals called “magirocks” scattered throughout the game world.
 They work sort of like bottles for holding the spells of your choice until you decide to use them.
 You need to go to a magic shop, pay money to have them filled with magic, and then bring them back for recharging as they’re used.
 See the issue here?
 You can either trek back to the magic store over and over to spend money refilling your magirocks or you can just…not, since beating on the bad guys with your weapon is both more efficient and more exciting.
-Ultimately, I can forgive Terranigma for this rather lackluster system, though.
-Balancing the magic in an action RPG seems to be one of the trickier aspects of the design process.
+Ultimately, I can forgive Terranigma for this rather lackluster system.
+Balancing the magic in an action RPG does seem to be one of the trickier aspects of the design process, after all.
 Look no further than Square’s Secret of Mana, where the most effective combat strategy involves repeatedly pausing the game to select attack magic from the menu over and over again until whatever you’re fighting explodes.
 Not exactly the pinnacle of great action gameplay.
 It’s far better for the magic in a game like this to be unnecessary than overpowering.

 There are a couple flaws worth mentioning, too.
 As I alluded to earlier, Terranigma is a pretty easy game.
-That might sound like a plus for some players, but I really do think the enemies could have been made just a bit tougher, as it would have bolstered the game’s underwhelming magic system by rendering it a tad more needful.
-It also seemed to me that the game’s best levels were concentrated in its first half, with later dungeons feeling markedly less detailed and innovative.
+This might sound like a plus to some players, but I really do think the enemies could have been made just a bit tougher, as it would have bolstered the game’s underwhelming magic system by rendering it a tad more needful.
+It also seems the game’s best levels were concentrated in its first half, with later dungeons feeling markedly less detailed and innovative.

-This is really minor stuff, though.
-Terranigma is a resounding masterpiece and a must play title.
-Quintet’s games always had great artwork and music paired with rock solid gameplay, but that’s not why I think they’re remembered.
-No, I think it’s because Quintet was never afraid to introduce big ideas into their games in small ways.
-Death, rebirth, religion, the nature of good and evil, the paradoxical fragility and resilience of life, the dangers of pride and greed: Quintet didn’t just lecture us about these things, they actually showed us different aspects of them through meetings with unforgettable characters and then left us to draw our own conclusions.
-They didn’t hold back, yet still somehow managed to do it with restraint.
-They gave their audience credit at a time when games were considered child’s play.
+These are all trivial gripes, however.
+Terranigma is a resounding masterpiece and a must-play title.
+Quintet’s games always had great artwork and music paired with rock solid gameplay.
+That’s not why I think they’re remembered, though.
+No, I think it’s because Quintet was never afraid to introduce big ideas into their games in small, relatable ways.
+Death, rebirth, religion, the nature of good and evil, the paradoxical fragility and resilience of life, the dangers of greed and pride: Quintet didn’t just lecture us about these things, they actually showed us different aspects of them through meetings with unforgettable characters and then left us to draw our own conclusions.
+They didn’t hold back, yet still somehow managed to do so with restraint.
+They gave their audience credit at a time when games were widely considered mere child’s play.

-Nothing illustrates this better that Terranigma’s absolutely heartrending ending.
-I wouldn’t dream of spoiling it here, but I will say that it’s the most pitch-perfect bittersweet coda I’ve ever experienced in a game.
+Nothing illustrates this better than Terranigma’s absolutely heartrending ending.
+I wouldn’t dream of spoiling it here.
+I will say it’s the most pitch-perfect bittersweet coda I’ve ever experienced in a game.
 I actually shed a tear or two and no game has made me do that before in my 3.5 decades of play.
 It’s easily my favorite game ending ever.

 This is why Quintet’s body of work will never be forgotten.